ilpropheta/playground-twh5homb/markdowns/exercise6.md

 * bool flags
 * error listeners/receivers (similar to visitors)

-What else?
+Instead of analysing all the options above, I'd like to introduce you another way to handle failures you should know about.

 ## `optional<T>`

-After many years in the C++ ecosystem (e.g. boost) and in other paradigms/languages, C++ has welcomed `std::optional`, a value that may or may not be present.
+Being a hit for many years (in C++ - e.g. boost - and in other languages/paradigms), C++ has recently (C++17) welcomed `std::optional`, a value that may or may not be present.
 In other words, `optional` is like a "typed" box: it either contain or not contain a value `T`.
 We can ask the box if it contains an instance of `T` and, if so, we can retrieve it.

 If an `optional<T>` contains a value, the value is **guaranteed to be allocated as part of the optional object footprint** (no dynamic memory allocation ever takes place).

 `optional<T>` is a common construct in other languages (e.g. C# has `T?`, Haskell has `Maybe`, etc) so it's worth knowing it.
+Optional types come from functional programming and are *monads* (e.g. chainable).

 A common use case for `optional` is the return value of a function that may fail.
 As opposed to other approaches, such as `std::pair<T,bool>`, `optional` handles expensive-to-construct objects well and is more readable, as the intent is expressed explicitly.